When to Match: A Cost-Balancing Principle for Dynamic Markets: Introduction

-We bridge this gap by proposing a unified framework centered on a novel operational principle: Cost-Balancing (CB).
+We address this need through a queue-length model and a novel operational principle: Cost-Balancing (CB).
 Rather than optimizing for a specific, predicted future, we seek an operational equilibrium where the system self-regulates based on realized costs.
-Our core insight is that a matching decision should be triggered exactly when the accumulated cost of waiting reaches a calibrated proportion of the instantaneous cost of matching.
-This mechanism acts as an automatic control lever that adapts to changing market conditions.
+Our core insight is that a matching decision should be triggered when the accumulated cost of waiting reaches a calibrated proportion of the instantaneous cost of matching.
+This mechanism acts as a state-dependent control lever that adapts to changing market conditions.
 In low-demand periods, the system naturally waits longer to aggregate quality and exploit economies of scale.
 In high-demand spikes, the waiting costs accumulate faster, triggering quicker matches to prevent backlog and system overload.
-The algorithm's decision boundary shifts dynamically with the state of the system, ensuring that matching occurs at the right moment regardless of whether the market is thick or thin.
-This intuition mirrors fundamental economic principles of marginal analysis but is applied here as a robust rule for real-time stochastic control that requires no distributional assumptions or parameter recalibration.
+The algorithm's decision boundary shifts dynamically with the state of the system, so the effective matching threshold responds to whether the market is thick or thin.
+This intuition mirrors fundamental economic principles of marginal analysis but is applied here as a robust timing rule that uses realized waiting and matching costs rather than a fitted arrival-distribution model.